gorenje/sysmlv2-jupyter-docker/README.md

 - [2020-11](https://nbviewer.jupyter.org/github/gorenje/sysmlv2-jupyter-docker/tree/release-2020-11/)
 - [2020-10](https://nbviewer.jupyter.org/github/gorenje/sysmlv2-jupyter-docker/tree/release-2020-10/)

-## Prerequistes

-- [Docker](https://www.docker.com/)

-Everything else is installed by the build process.

 ## Local Usage

 Be aware, building the docker images will take a while since all the software packages will be retrieved.
 Everything is built and run locally.

+### Prerequistes

+- [Docker](https://www.docker.com/)

+Everything else is installed by the build process.

+### Makefile

 To start up the SysML-Jupyter server, the postgres server and the API server: